What does 60-Day Notice for an Apartment Mean?

-In a hotel setting, a guest can virtually check in and out as they wish.
+In a hotel, a guest can virtually check in and out as they wish.

-In an apartment, however, one’s stay is almost always based on a contract called a Lease Agreement (legal contract).
+In an apartment, however, one’s stay is almost always based on a Lease (legal contract) and requires notice.

-Typically, when asking ‘What does 60 Day Notice Mean?’, it refers to this – the number of days (60) required to give to your landlord if you intend to move out (i.e. not renew)…which must be in writing.
+Typically, when asking ‘What does 60 Day Notice Mean?’, it refers to the number of days (60) required to give to your landlord if you intend to move out (i.e. not renew).

 What is the 60-Day Notice for Tenants?